wendy2163/metis/README.md

 ## Communication

-Please find the slide and code in my Github account.
+Please find the presentation and code in my Github account.